Sarxell/Blog/ATLASCAR2/content/post/Week1.md

 {{<figure src="/mangled_cables.jpg" alt="mangled_cables" >}}

 After some time in that jungle of wires, I made my way to the end.
-The final result could be better ( if the camera inside the car isn't being used, it could make things more clear taking it off) but it's nt bad for the first time arranging the car.
+With time, the final result can be even better.

 {{<figure src="/arranged_cables.jpg"  height=170 alt="arranged_cables" class="fl">}}